intel/pepc/docs/guide-topology.md

  15      23         5    E-core
 ```

-The table gives an idea about how CPUs, cores, NUMA nodes and packages are related to each other.
+This table shows how CPUs, cores, and modules are organized on a hybrid system with both P-cores
+and E-cores.

 ### Display Topology for Specific Package